 To be continued…

 We now understand why the performance of the SF16 is impacted more than the F312.
 However, the question remains, why do the cars have such different wake structures.
-We’ll take a look at this in the final part of this series.
+We’ll take a look at this in the final part of the aerodynamics of overtaking series.

 Request a demo